 Andy studies the evolution and biogeography of the Roucela species complex in the Campanulaceae.
 This is a complex of 12 morphologically similar species primarily endemic to the eastern Mediterranean basin.
 You can reach Andy at andy.crowl[at]ufl.edu.

 Rebecca is studying the evolution and biogeography of Micranthes (Saxifragaceae).
 This is a group of small herbs found at high elevation and latitudes that among other things have an interesting Western North America and Eastern North America disjunction.
 You can reach Rebecca at stubbsrll[at]ufl.edu.

 Cody Coyotee Howard (Biology, PhD student, 2014-)

-Cody will join the lab in August to study the systematics and evolution of Ledebouria (Asparagaceae).
+Cody studies the systematics and evolution of Ledebouria (Asparagaceae).
 This is a group of primarily African taxa, with a couple of species in Madagascar and India.
 Cody has extensive experience collecting in Africa and has already assembled a significant living collection of Ledebouria plant species.

 Linda Nhon (Undergraduate student)

 Linda is working on the evolution and systematics of Legousia and Triodanis (Campanulaceae).
 She was recently awarded an Undergraduate Research Honor Student Award that allows her to pursue this research.
 You can reach Linda at hotlfops91[at]ufl.edu.

 Chris works primarily on the TOLKIN project.
 You can reach him at cdell[at]flmnh.ufl.edu.

 Greg Traub (Analyst Programmer)

 Greg works primarily on the RegNum Project.
 You can reach him at gtraub[at]flmnh.ufl.edu.